In This Article

 They Can Boost Your Mental Health

 Ice baths also offer potential mental health benefits.
 “Most people do not find the ice bath experience to be pleasant at first.
 In fact, it can be frankly painful,” says Dr. Gardner.
 “However, this improves with relaxing, focusing on your breathing, and even some distraction.
 Over time, many people will build up a tolerance for the cold and will come to find it an important part of their recovery process.
 “This resilience and adaptation have obvious applications elsewhere in exercise, sport, and life,” she points out.
-There is some scientific evidence that even taking two cold showers a day can help improve depressive symptoms.

 They Can Improve Your Sleep

 Dan Bowen, NPTI, NASM personal trainer and owner of Philadelphia’s Hit Fitness, explains that ice baths may help improve your sleep.
 The cold water can have a positive effect on the central nervous system, “which helps you sleep and feel better after spending ten to fifteen minutes in it,” he says.